mmbensalah/rails_engine/README.md

   3. `$ rake import_csv`
   4. `$ rake :update_invoice_total`
 2. Now you can run `rails s` from the terminal to visit all of the endpoints outlined below!
-3. To run the test suite, simply execute `rspec`
+3. To run the test suite, execute `rspec`

 ## Endpoints: